Find answers and blessings Here

 “But I tell you that everyone will have to give account on the day of judgment for every idle word they have spoken.”
 (Matt.
 12:36)

-With this, The Bible is saying that knowing the meaning of the words we use is important, because we will be held accountable for the words we speak, what we put out into the universe.
+With this, The Bible is saying that knowing the meaning of the words we use is important, because we will be held accountable for the words we speak – what we put out into the universe.

 For example, if we say a word in our own language, but it happens to be derived from an earlier language, the meaning of that word in its original language is the true meaning of that word.
 If we are using that word today, despite what we use it to mean now, it still has it’s original meaning because of where it came from.
 There are words we use every day that don’t mean what we think they do: “church” , “God”, “Lord”, etc. So it is important to know history and look to historical record to track meanings so we can understand truly what we are saying.

+The same goes for names.
 When I go to a country that speaks a different language, I still introduce myself by my name.
 The name I respond to does not change just because I went to another country and they may speak a different language.
 I do not identify by anything else but my name, and neither do they.
 I call them by their name.
 I do not translate it, because it is who they are, and it is tied to their identity.
 In order to know them, I must know their name.
 So why would we translate The Most High’s Sacred Name or call Him something other than His Name that He has told us to call Him by?

 Knowing this, let’s talk about this term, “God” and it’s extreme prevalence of use today to refer to The Most High.
 Where did this term “God” come from?